4 Ways to Help Patients Overcome Medication Adherence Barriers

 2. Educate Patients with Targeted Interventions

-In addition to educating patients on their condition, the therapy, and the importance of proper adherence, interventions can address cost issues, access barriers, and other potential factors impacting adherence.
+In addition to educating patients on their condition, the therapy, and the importance of proper adherence, communications can address cost issues, access barriers, and other potential factors impacting adherence.
 For example, if cost is a concern leading to non-adherence, providing information about co-pay assistance, rebates, or other savings programs may improve the affordability of medications and, in turn, medication initiation and adherence.

 3. Recommend Medication Adherence Tools